 The Living Church, a weekly periodical published by the Episcopal Church, covered the visit in several articles.3 An interview with Bishop Henry Knox Sherrill appeared on the front page in this December 30, 1945 issue.
 Sherrill shared his observations on the trip, often offering more candid commentary than was provided in the delegation's one-page official statement (which also appeared in the same issue).

 The Bishop paints an optimistic picture of the churches in Germany, portraying them as essential in restoring morality, stability, and democracy to German society.
-Sherrill also voices sympathy for Germans, citing their suffering as a result of bombing, lack of food and shelter, and forced migration following the war.
-Like his contemporaries, both in Europe and in North America, Oxnam did not identify the Holocaust as a separate element of the destruction of World War II, and he remained sympathetic to the plight of civilians in occupied postwar Germany: "The fact that the Germans did similar or worse things to other peoples cannot justify this terrible procedure.
+Sherrill also voices sympathy for German civilians, citing their suffering as a result of bombing, lack of food and shelter, and forced migration following the war.
+Like his contemporaries—both in Europe and in North America—Oxnam did not identify the Holocaust as a tragedy that was distinct from the general destruction caused by World War II.
+He also remained sympathetic to the plight of civilians in occupied postwar Germany: "The fact that the Germans did similar or worse things to other peoples cannot justify this terrible procedure.
 It is heart-rending to see it and it is bound to breed hatred, for now and for the future.
 It is just plain inhumanity to man."

 Accompanying the Sherrill interview, page four of the article features a photo of American Christian laypeople collecting clothing to be sent to Germany.
 The caption suggests that many Christians felt compelled to take part in collecting clothes for German civilians after hearing from Bishop Sherrill and his colleagues at the Federal Council of Churches.